google/dopamine/README.md

 ## What's new
 * **27/07/2020:** Dopamine now run on TensorFlow 2.
 However, Dopamine is still written as TensorFlow 1.X code.
-This means your project may need to explicity disable TensorFlow 2 behaviors with:
+This means your project may need to explicity disable TensorFlow 2 behaviours with:

   ```
   import tensorflow.compat.v1 as tf